-The mean bonus gender pay gap is the difference between men and women's bonus payments in the year to 31st March 2017.
+The mean bonus gender pay gap is the difference between men and women's bonus payments in the year to 31st March 2020.
 The only item which would fall under the definition of bonus for Gender Pay-Gap reporting would be long service awards which are paid to all qualifying staff regardless of gender once they have the required length of continuous service.
 We are a small organisation so this payment is usually limited to one or two employees in a given year.
-In the relevant period two employees, both male, qualified for this payment, hence both the Mean and Median gender pay gap equates to 100%.
+In the relevant period no employees qualified for the long service award

-Mean & Median Bonus Gender Pay- Gap Year to 31 st March 2017
+Mean & Median Bonus Gender Pay- Gap Year to 31 st March 2020

-Mean Bonus payment Men £187.50
+Mean Bonus payment Men £0

 Mean Bonus payment Women £0

-% Gender Pay Gap 100%
+% Gender Pay Gap 0